Uniswap/docs/docs/V3/concepts/introduction/swaps.md

 title: Swaps
 ---

+## Introduction

 Swaps are the most common way of interacting with the Uniswap protocol.
-For end users, swapping is straightforward: a user selects an ERC-20 token that they own, and a token they would like to trade for.
-Executing a swap will trade the currently owned tokens for the commensurate amount of the other token desired, less the swap fee rewarded to liquidity providers.

-Swapping via the protocol is an on-chain, peer-to-peer process that is entirely available to the public.
+For end-users, swapping is straightforward: a user selects an ERC-20 token that they own and a token they would like to trade it for.
+Executing a swap sells the currently owned tokens for the proportional amount of the tokens desired, minus the swap fee rewarded to liquidity providers[^1].
+Swapping with the Uniswap protocol is a permissionless, peer-to-peer process and is entirely open to the public.

-> note: Using web interfaces to swap via the Uniswap protocol can introduce additional permission structures, or entirely separate protocols that sit on top of the Uniswap protocol.
-To learn more about the differences between the protocol and a web interface, see Protocol, Interface, Labs.
+> note: Using web interfaces (websites) to swap via the Uniswap protocol can introduce additional permission structures or even entirely separate protocols that sit on top of the Uniswap protocol.
+To learn more about the differences between the protocol and a web interface, see What is Uniswap.

-Swapping using the Uniswap protocol is different from traditional order book trades, in that it is not executed against previously created orders, but against a liquidity pool directly.
-Swapping is a process executed via a smart contract
+Swaps using the Uniswap protocol are different from traditional order book trades in that they are not executed against previously created orders - but rather against an automated liquidity pool directly.

-that continuously values one asset relative to the other.
-Because the two assets in a given pool are valued relative to each other, the price of one in terms of the other is constantly shifting as a trade is executed.
-This dynamic, where the price of one token relative to the other changes during the execution of a swap, is called price impact.
+Swapping is a process executed via smart contracts that continuously value one asset relative to the other.
+As the two assets in a given pool are continuously valued relative to each other, the price of one asset in terms of the other continually shifts as a trade executes.
+This dynamic, where the price of one token relative to the other changes during the execution of a swap, we call price impact.

+## Price Impact

+In a traditional order-book market, a sizeable market-buy order may deplete the available liquidity of a prior limit-sell and continue to execute against a subsequent limit-sell order at a higher price.
+The result is the final execution price of the order is somewhere in between the two limit-sell prices from which the order was filled.

+Price impact affects the execution price of a swap similarly but is a result of a different dynamic.
+When using an automated market maker, the relative value of one asset in terms of the other continuously shifts during the execution of a swap, leaving the final execution price somewhere between where the relative value started - and ended.

+This dynamic affects every swap using the Uniswap protocol, as it is an inextricable part of AMM design.

+Compared to previous versions of the Uniswap protocol, calculating price impact in V3 is somewhat more complicated, as the amount of liquidity available can change at different price points.
+Changes in active liquidity directly correlate to a reduction in price impact (in the case of more liquidity), or an increase in price impact (in areas of lower liquidity).

+For end-users, this isn't a problem.
+Approximate[^2] price impact is anticipated in real-time via the Uniswap interface, and warnings appear if unusually high price impact will occur during a swap.
+Anyone executing a swap will have the ability to assess the circumstances of price impact when needed.

+## Slippage

+The other relevant detail to consider when approaching swaps with the Uniswap protocol is slippage.
+Slippage is the term we use to describe alterations to a given price environment that could occur while an executed transaction is pending.

+When transactions are sent to Ethereum, their order of execution is sorted by the amount of "gas" offered as a fee for executing each transaction.
+The higher the fee offered, the faster the transaction is executed.

+This creates a dynamic where, for as long as a transaction is pending, the price environment in which it will be executed will undergo continual change.

+A comparable situation in a traditional market would be a market-buy order executed after a delay.
+One can know the expected price of a market-buy order when submitted, but much can change in the time between submission and execution.
+In traditional markets, execution delay typically results in the growth of cottage industries that profit from information asymmetries, one example being payment for order flow.

+The Uniswap protocol exists on the Ethereum blockchain, which means swaps are executed in an open and adversarial environment.
+This includes publicly visible pending transactions.
+As the Ethereum ecosystem grows, increasingly sophisticated trading strategies are seen, informed by the public visibility of pending transactions.[^3]

+## Safety Checks

+Price impact and slippage can both change while a transaction is pending, which is why we have built numerous safety checks into the Unsiwap protocol to protect end-users from drastic changes in the execution environment of their swap.

+Some of the most commonly encountered safety checks:

+   * **Expired** : A transaction error that occurs if a swap is pending longer than a predetermined deadline.
+The deadline is a point in time after which the swap will be canceled to protect against unusually long pending periods and the increase in environmental change that comes along with it.

+   * **INSUFFICIENT_OUTPUT_AMOUNT** : When the anticipated output amount of a swap at the time of submission does not match, within a certain margin of change, the actual output at the time of execution.
+This anticipates any environmental shifts during the pending period of a transaction that changes the swap in an unfavorable way and cancels the swap if the output doesn't meet expectations.

+[^1] For information about liquidity provision, see liquidity provision

+[^2] The Uniswap interface informs the user about the circumstances of their swap, but it is not guaranteed.

+[^3] Further reading on this subject can be seen on our research page